Fibromyalgia vs. MS: Symptoms, Causes, and How to Tell the Difference

 Fibromyalgia is a chronic pain condition where the brain and nerves handle pain signals differently, but it doesn’t cause visible damage to the body’s nerves.

 Multiple sclerosis (MS), on the other hand, is an autoimmune disease where the immune system attacks the protective covering around nerves (called myelin).
-This attack leads to inflammation and lasting damage that can disrupt how the brain and body communicate
+This attack leads to inflammation and lasting damage that can disrupt how the brain and body communicate.

-Fibromyalgia Vs MS: Key differences
+Fibromyalgia vs MS: Key differences

 Although they may share some overlapping symptoms, fibromyalgia and MS differ in several important ways: